Clark gas stations investing over $25 million in Puerto Rico

 Looks to increase market share with independent retailers by year’s end

-SAN JUAN — Clark Brands LLC and Puerto Rican distributor Bita’s Fuel Corp. have announced a more than $25 million investment as part of its Puerto Rico expansion plan.
+SAN JUAN — Illinois-based Clark Brands LLC and Puerto Rican distributor Bita’s Fuel Corp. announced they invested more than $25 million as part of their Puerto Rico expansion plan.

-Clark brand marketing manager, Héctor Giervolini, said more stations will be opened by independent retailers by the end of this year to further solidify the company’s presence on the island.
-In November, it had set out to open 10 gas stations, but already has 14.
-In addition to the negotiations that could be concluded by year’s end, he said, the company may engage in others as well.
+Clark’s brand marketing manager, Héctor Gierbolini, said five or six stations will be opened by independent retailers by the end of this year to further solidify the company’s presence on the island.
+In November, it had set out to open 10 gas stations, a number it has surpassed with 14.
+In addition to the negotiations that could be concluded by year’s end, he said, the company may set up in others as well.

-As part of the company’s strategy to achieve a greater impact on the Puerto Rican market, Bita’s Fuel and Clark gas stations have developed an innovative support program for retailers that includes a competitive-price guarantee, the highest quality gasoline, investment in the corporate image of the stations, marketing and advertising support and the inclusion of the “On The Go” brand in station convenience stores, in addition to studies, as well as market support and data programs offered by Clark Brands, the executive explained to Caribbean Business.
+As part of the company’s strategy to achieve a greater impact on the Puerto Rico market, Bita’s Fuel and Clark gas stations have developed an innovative support program for retailers that includes a competitive price guarantee, the highest quality gasoline, investment in the stations’ corporate image, marketing and advertising support, and the inclusion of the “On The Go” brand in station convenience stores, as well as studies, market support and data programs offered by Clark Brands, the executive explained to Caribbean Business.

-“Today’s announcement validates once again the commitment that Gasolineras Clark and Bita’s Fuel have with Puerto Rico, even more now, given the scenario of uncertainty that the political situation of the country has generated for investors.
-The arrival of our gas stations and the investment being made in each of our service stations is focused on improving the customer experience and providing retailers with additional tools to maximize their business,” Giervolini said.
+“[Last week’s] announcement validates once again the commitment that Gasolineras Clark and Bita’s Fuel have with Puerto Rico, even more so now, given the scenario of uncertainty that the country’s political situation has generated for investors.
+The arrival of our gas stations and the investment being made in each of our service stations is focused on improving the customer experience and providing retailers additional tools to maximize their business,” Gierbolini said.

 Clark has service stations in San Juan, Bayamón, Ceiba, Juncos, Santa Isabel, Guayama, Manatí, Vega Baja, Morovis, Camuy, San Sebastián and Aguada.

-Giervolini said that the retailers who approach Clark should have terminated their contract with other brands, and projections are based on the growth and investment Clark would be making over the following months.
+Gierbolini said the retailers who approach Clark should have terminated their contract with other brands, and projections are based on the growth and investment Clark would be making over the following months.